 In the era of Digital India, why not save our information in digital form?
 In this article, we’re going to make a discussion on a smart option in this luxurious world—a Demat account, its meaning, charges, benefits, and how to open a Demat account.

 A luxurious life demands money.
 In a world of the rat race, the more you work, the more you earn, and the better lifestyle you live.
 In earlier days, the stock market trading included loads of paperwork.
-This was getting on the nerves of patience.
+Intraday trading was the messiest.
+This was getting on the nerves of patients.
 But in today’s digital world, you can buy luxury more smartly, not hard-working.
 You can invest in shares, sitting on your sofa, gazing at the phone screen.
 Smart, Isn’t it?

 The present world is online-based.
 Most of the work is over in phones/laptops with a high-speed internet connection.
 Thus, it becomes easier for you to trade from any part of the world.
 Especially when your trade shares stored in an electric form, can anyone steal?
 Of course, the thief won’t try to steal your electrical data, right.
 (Okay, you can giggle at my poor sarcasm).